JasonDip/timer/README.md

 # Countdown Timer

 Select a timer in the Timer page to begin counting down.
-Custom timers can be created and are saved between session in local storage.
+Custom timers can be created and are saved between sessions in the browser's local storage.

 The Countdown page has a view for the active timer, but does not need to be in focus to countdown.